Mayor Gary Lorenz

 Jim has been an Ankeny resident for more than 62 years.
 He is retired from the City of Ankeny utilities department after 39 years of public service, 36 of which he was an administrator.

-Jim serves as the vice chair of the Central Iowa Regional Drinking Water Commission (CIRDWC), a group of metro area community elected officials and staff professionals who discuss current and future water needs and projects to provide adequate quality water supplies now and into the future.
+Jim serves as the chair of the Central Iowa Regional Drinking Water Commission (CIRDWC), a group of metro area community elected officials and staff professionals who discuss current and future water needs and projects to provide adequate quality water supplies now and into the future.

 Jim also serves on the DM Metropolitan Wastewater Reclamation Authority (WRA), which assists in planning and operational needs for wastewater treatment and pollution control in the metro area.

-Jim and his wife Suzy have two children, Matt (Tracy), Mollie (Dan) Vallejo, four grandchildren; Malin, McKenna, Daniel, Gracie and three step-grandchildren; Brittnee, Paeton, and Haydon.
+Jim and his wife Suzy have two children, Matt (Tracy), Mollie (deceased) (Dan) Vallejo, four grandchildren; Malin, McKenna, Daniel, Gracie and three step-grandchildren; Brittnee, Paeton, and Haydon.
 Jim’s children are Ankeny graduates and reside in Ankeny.
 All grandchildren are currently in the Ankeny school system except Brittnee who resides in Oklahoma.

 Jim is a 1968 Ankeny High School graduate and Navy Vietnam War veteran.